Levi C. Wade

-Levi Clifford Wade (January 16, 1843 – March 21, 1891) was a lawyer, politician and railroad executive who served as a member, and the Speaker of, the Massachusetts House of Representatives in 1879, and as the president of the Mexican Central Railway from 1884 until his death in 1891.
+Levi Clifford Wade (January 16, 1843 – March 21, 1891) was a lawyer, politician and railroad executive who served as a member, and the Speaker of, the Massachusetts House of Representatives in 1879, and as the president of the Mexican Central Railway from 1884 until he died in 1891.

 Early life

 Levi Clifford Wade was born on January 16, 1843, in Allegheny City, Pennsylvania, to Levi Wade and A. Annie Wade (née Rogers).
 He was educated at local schools until the age of 13 when he was privately tutored.

 At the age of 16, he entered Lewisburg University to study law.
 He entered Yale College at the age of 19 in 1862 and became an editor of the Yale Literary Magazine.
 Wade graduated from Yale College in 1866 with a Bachelor of Arts.
 After Yale, he went to the Newton Theological Institution in October 1866 and studied exegesis under Horatio Balch Hackett and theology under Alvah Hovey.